Covid-19: Return to play protocols

 We are at Stage 4 and 5.
-This means we have been given the green light to play matches and for clubs to return to full training.
-We are hopeful that we may yet see some competitive play this season even though normal routines and schedules will have to be re-defined.
+Taking into account the rule-of-six for indoor sports, this means we have been given the green light for under-17s to play matches, and for clubs to return to full training.
+We are hopeful that we may yet see some competitive play this season at junior level, even though normal routines and schedules will have to be re-defined.
 However, the health and safety of the handball community is our main priority and we will continue to update our plans and guidance in line with the changing circumstances linked to the pandemic.

 Should we start booking facilities for training/matches?

 We advise clubs to consider what their facility requirements are for training sessions as there is often a high demand for some facilities.
-Clubs should follow the latest government advice regarding social distancing, as well as the England Handball guidance.
+Clubs should follow the latest government advice regarding social distancing and the rule-of-six for indoor sports, as well as the England Handball guidance.
 They should also be familiar with regulations at their leisure facility.

 How should we organise training sessions?

-If a team practices as a full squad and an individual player contracts Covid-19 then the whole team would be required to self-isolate.
-This increases the likelihood of fixture cancellation.
+If an individual player contracts Covid-19 then the whole team (under-17s) or players in the training bubble (18 and over) would be required to self-isolate.

-To mitigate the risk of fixture cancellations, it is advisable for clubs to:
+To mitigate the risk of hall cancellations, clubs should:

-- split their training squads into bubbles/sections and
+- split their training squads into bubbles/sections as defined by the rule-of-six (We would recommend this for under-17s as well) and

 - avoid mingling/interspersing between the team.